-The first is the flow of the story. it follows a generally linear technique beginjngnwith Klop and his wife’s parents and follows through until there deaths. however, it jumps around in the story telling bits and pieces of the narrative and never strongly connects the pieces.
+The story follows a generally linear technique beginning with Jona von Ustinov – the titular Klop and future father of acclaimed actor Peter– and his wife’s parents and follows through until the death of her parents.
+However, it jumps around in the story telling bits and pieces of the narrative and never strongly connects the pieces together.

-The second, and more important problem, is that it isn’t really about Klop.
-It’s more about the events that happen around Klop.
-You never really get a true sense of the man.
-Once the author is done describing him physical and gives you an idea that he is a womanizer and a defender of freedom, you never learn much else.
-There is no great depth that you learn about anyone in the telling of this story.
+The book is more about the events that happen around Klop rather than the exploits of the man himself.
+You never really get a true sense of who is this man.
+Once the author is done describing him physically and gives you the general ideas he is a womanizer and a defender of freedom, you never learn much else.
+There is no great depth you learn about anyone in the telling of this story.